Four Lanes: History

+Cornish wrestling

+Cornish wrestling tournaments were held in the field by the Victoria Inn.

 The village today

 There are two pubs in the village; the Victoria Inn at The Square and the Sportsman's Arms three hundred metres south on the Helston road.

 Four Lanes has a male voice choir which takes part in competitions and festivals at local and national level.
 One of Brenda Wootton's albums, Gwavas Lake (Burlington Records, BURL 008, 1980), features the choir.